-We recommend that all of your referees are on the Specialist or GP Register or are of equivalent standing.
+We recommend that all of your referees are on the Specialist or GP Register or are of equivalent standing, unless otherwise stated in your SSG.
 You may choose referees who do not hold this type of registration, or work in grades other than as a substantive consultant or GP - for example, locum consultants or associate specialists.
-However, their comments may not be given the same weight as a substantive consultant or GP, for example you may choose referees from a non-medical background, but they may not be able to comment on your clinical skills across the breadth of your specialty.

 All of your referees should be able to comment from their own direct observations on your current level of expertise.
 If your referees have retired from practice more than three years ago, they may not be able to comment on your current skills.